 Sports analogies in business are very frequent as well.
 I am very sceptical of the transferability of climbing high mountains to the leadership of the enterprise, of navigating solo in the Atlantic and the resilient organization.
 I have only been convinced once (very impressive) with boat racing.
 I am willing to see other areas, but I am not not very successful.

-You could say that human behaviour, individual and collective, have to have commonalities (and analogies) in many areas, so I should be more open to this.
+You could say that human behaviour, individual and collective, has to have commonalities (and analogies) in many areas, so I should be more open to this.
 You may have a point.

 In the meantime, that wolf pack was not the wolf pack that explained the clues of leadership and collaboration.
 But it stayed in Facebook long enough to be elevated to the category of the truth.

-I wonder how many other wolf packs have around
+I wonder how many other wolf packs there are around?